Improving Genetic Diversity for the Stabyhoun

 You will also learn your dogs mitochondrial makeup, and if a male, their Y haplotype as well.
 "Dogs of the same breed share similarities in their mtCR sequence, even if the sequences are not identical.
 This shows that it is necessary to collect multiple individuals from the same breed to build a thorough database of mtCR polymorphisms.
 Also purebred and mixed breed individuals can be combined into one database.
 The same is true for dogs from separate geographic locations. " ¹

 What will my DNA test show?
-Below is an example of the DNA results from Tulip, Sante Yfke fan Bûten Út (click on the image to see the full results).
+Below is an example of one part of the DNA results from Tulip, Sante Yfke fan Bûten Út (click on the image to see the full results).
 All individuals in a finite population are related if traced back long enough and will, therefore, share segments of their genomes that are "Identical by Descent" (shown below in blue).
 During meiosis segments of IBD chromosomes are broken up by recombination.
 Therefore, the expected length of an IBD segment depends on the number of generations since the most recent common ancestor at that segment.

 What else can I do to help the breed?